Flow-Launcher/Flow.Launcher.PluginsManifest/README.md

-  "Website": "Your plugin's website", "UrlDownload":"The url to download the plugin", "UrlSourceCode": "Url to the source code of the plugin", "IcoPath": "Url to the Icon of the plugin"
+  "Website": "Your plugin's website", "UrlDownload":"The url to download the plugin", "UrlSourceCode": "Url to the source code of the plugin", "IcoPath": "Url to the icon of the plugin"
 }
 ```